huseyinyilmaz/placebo/doc/index.rst

 (Detailed description will be in Implementing placebo classes section)

-Basic usage of placebo can be following
+Basic usage of placebo can be as follows:

 .. code-block:: python